Privacy Policy

 • Analytics data — aggregated and anonymous.
 Contains no personal information to retain or delete.

 • Audit logs — retained for 90 days, then automatically purged.
+If an account is deleted before that period, audit log entries are de-identified (the user reference is removed).

 Residual copies of deleted data may persist temporarily in automated backups, which expire on their normal rotation schedule.
 We may maintain an internal retention schedule with more granular detail.
 This summary reflects our commitments to you.